-This course focuses on the nature and diagnosis of reading problems and the techniques, methods and materials involved in remediation, with appropriate field experiences.
+This course focuses on the nature and diagnosis of reading problems and the techniques, methods and materials involved in remediation.
 Prerequisite: TEP Block 2 courses.
 Prerequisite or co-requisite: other TEP Block 3 courses.
 (Fall)

 EDU 433 Differentiated Instruction (2)